dotnet/fsharp/docs/debug-emit.md

 * For every `builder.Bind`, `builder.BindReturn` and similar call that corresponds to a `let` where there would be a debug point, a debug point is added immediately prior to the call.

 * For every `builder.For` call, a debug point covering the `for` keyword is added immediately prior to the call.
 No debug point is added for the `builder.For` call itself even if used in statement position.
-The `ForLoop.InOrToKeyword` named debug point is associated with the `in` or `to` keyword and made available to inline code using `__debugPoint`.

 * For every `builder.While` call, a debug point covering the `while` keyword plus guard expression is added immediately prior to the execution of the guard within the guard lambda expression.
 No debug point is added for the `builder.While` call itself even if used in statement position.